Who we are

 Ali Redford, Administrator / Director (she/they)

 Ali Redford has worked in both the public and private sector as an office manager and administrator, mainly in education, PR and marketing.
-In past lives, she worked as an actor, teacher and events coordinator and are now enjoying handing over the admin reins as they slide gently into retirement and doing as much gardening, painting, writing and Sudoku as they possibly can.
+In past lives, she has also worked as an actor, teacher and events coordinator and are now enjoying handing over the admin reins as they slide gently into retirement and doing as much gardening, painting, writing and Sudoku as they possibly can.